 10.14.1 Article 6 Procedures.
 Article 6 of the APA provides that all State agencies must adopt a rule allowing all parties to apply for a rehearing or review of the agency decision before the decision becomes final.
 A.R.S. § 41-1062(B).
 The only time an agency need not provide an opportunity for rehearing is if "good cause exists otherwise."
 Id.
 The rehearing shall be governed by a rule drafted as closely as practicable to Rule 59 of the Arizona Rules of Civil Procedure.
 See id.
-Because rule 59 of the Arizona Rules of Civil Procedures allows a motion to be filed within fifteen (15) days after a decision, a rule that requires a motion for rehearing to be filed in less than fifteen days is invalid.
+Because rule 59 of the Arizona Rules of Civil Procedure.
+See id.
+Because rule 59 of the Arizona Rules of Civil Procedure.

+requires a motion for rehearing to be filed in less than fifteen days is invalid.
 Dioguardi v.
 Superior Court, 184 Ariz.
 414, 418, 909 P.2d 481, 485 (App.
 1995).
-The rule should also include grounds for rehearing substantially similar to those listed in Rule 59.
+The rule should also include grounds for rehearing substantially similar to those listed in Rule 59: